Drug & Alcohol Rehab Dorset & Near Dorset

 Holistic Therapies at rehab in Dorset

-Holistic therapies come in many forms and different facilities will offer different types of holistic therapy.
+Holistic therapies at rehab come in many forms and different facilities will offer different types of holistic therapy.

 Common holistic therapies used in rehab facilities are art therapy, music therapy, meditation, mindfulness, acupuncture, yoga, nutritional counselling and more.
 These types of therapies are very calming and relaxing and can give the service user a healthy direction in which they can focus their anxieties.